How To Get Rid Of Butt Acne Scars

 Butt Pimples Aren’t Acne

 Yep, you read that right.
-Pimple-like bumps on your rump is actually a condition called folliculitis, caused by inflammation, infection, and irritation around hair follicles.
+Pimple-like bumps on your rump are actually a condition called folliculitis, caused by inflammation, infection, and irritation around hair follicles.
 The most common cause of folliculitis on your behind may be from wearing clothes that trap sweat, heat, and grime.
-So if you’re someone who lounges around in your yoga pants post warrior pose - maybe don’t.
+So if you’re someone who lounges around in your leggings post warrior pose - maybe don’t.
+While some body acne is, in fact, acne, dermatology tells us this is limited to acne on your chest and back.
+This may explain why the benzoyl peroxide or salicylic acid body wash that's so great for your bacne is doing nothing for your butt breakouts.
+Ditto cleansers, spot treatments, and face wash that do wonders for your facial acne, but don't help your booty buildup.

 Folliculitis comes in many forms, depending upon the cause, and generally changes in appearance as the severity increases.
 It may start simply as painful or tender skin that quickly becomes itchy or gives off a burning sensation.
 Make sure you pay attention to this red flag so you can start treatment measures right away (more on that later).
 There are two kinds of folliculitis that generally cause issues on our arses, however.